CangyuanLi/cli-pybench/README.md

 100%|██████████████████████████████████████████████████████████████████████████████████████████████████| 6/6 [00:00<00:00, 184.31it/s]
 ```

-Then, a "results.parquet" file will appear in your "benchmarks/" folder.
+Then, a "results.parquet" file representing your most recent run will appear in your "benchmarks/results" folder.
+In addition, a Hive-partitioned folder will be created (by default partitioned by commit) in "benchmarks/results/historical".
 If you want to change your configuration, you can do it globally through your "pyproject.toml" file like so:

 ```
 [tool.pybench]